 - 99% of Catholic high school students graduate.

 - 98% of Catholic high school graduates go on to college.

 - 94% of Catholic elementary school eighth-grade students are accepted to their first choice of high schools.

-- In 2012 Catholic high school graduates received collegiate scholarships totaling in excess of $157 million.
+- In recent years, Catholic high school graduates received collegiate scholarships totaling in excess of $157 million.